 What is JIRA?

 JIRA is a tool developed by Atlassian, an Australian company.
 It is one of the most fully-featured, flexible, and agile project and team management tools available in the market.
-It is widely used by Software and Business teams to track day-to-day activities like:
+It is widely used by software and business teams to track day-to-day such as:

 • Project management